 - Business banking with Payoneer – For me, this is one of the biggest advantages especially from the perspective of a seller based outside the EU.
 Firstly, because Payoneer is the official payment partner for Amazon and the process to get paid is quite seamless.
 Secondly, any seller can access the full spectrum of features which Payoneer provides since it is no more an Indian or South Korean seller using Payoneer but technically speaking – their Estonian company which has access to the Payoneer account.
 This means access to multiple currency wallets to receive revenues and store currency in EUR, USD, GBP, AUD, CNY, CAD, MXN or JPY.
 Payoneer even provides mass payout solutions for large volume transactions and an international payment card for the business account which provides sellers a variety of options to withdraw funds or pay third parties.
 The best part is that everything happens online and because of a partnership with 1Office, even the accounting process is user-friendly!
 Lastly, Payoneer even has special offers for 1Office customers which are an added bonus on top of everything else.
 This model has also major benefits in managing money too.
 The value of western currencies like USD, EUR, etc. fluctuate a lot and generally appreciate in comparison to Eastern currencies like INR, CNY, KRW, etc. so being able to maintain forex reserves in wallets with Payoneer can indeed be a huge long-term advantage.
 Besides this, if the Estonian tax system applies to your business, then you can always reinvest these funds into your business, buying more inventory, sales & marketing on Amazon, etc. without any tax-related outflows and this can indeed create a compounding effect for the business itself too.
 And of course, just the simple fact that everything can be managed online saves time and as a result, money!

-- VAT registrations and Virtual Accounting – Learning from the challenges listed above and since 1Office actually has offices in 6 countries in Europe, including the U.K., sellers get a U.K. VAT number rather easily to begin selling on Amazon U.K. as pan-European FBA sellers, since their Estonian company is considered a distant seller.
+- VAT registrations and Virtual Accounting – Learning from the challenges listed above and since 1Office actually has offices in 6 countries in Europe, including the U.K., sellers get a U.K. or German VAT number rather easily to begin selling on Amazon U.K. or Amazon Germany as pan-European FBA sellers, since their Estonian company is considered a distant seller.
 The biggest advantage though is that all book-keeping, accounting, etc. is also taken care of by 1Office for a fraction of the cost compared to many other service providers.
 The cherry on the cake – this accounting cost is fixed and does not increase as volumes rise since the process is automated using in-house solutions created by 1Office!